natalia-sampaio/injective-blog/README.md

 ## Personal Opinions

--   Sanity:
+### Sanity
 Learning Sanity was a smooth experience.
-There’s plenty of good documentation, and I never felt stuck.
-The most challenging part was embedding a YouTube video within the body of a post, but overall, it was an intuitive platform to work with.
+There’s plenty of good documentation, and I never felt stuck.The most challenging part was embedding a YouTube video within the body of a post, but overall, it was an intuitive platform to work with.

--   Nuxt.js:
+### Nuxt.js
 Straightforward and fast.
 It made development efficient without unnecessary complexity.

--   Tailwind CSS:
+### Tailwind CSS
 As easy as breathing.
 The utility-first approach makes styling quick and effortless.

--   Nuxt UI:
+### Nuxt UI

 While Nuxt UI was easy to pick up and performed well in terms of speed and accessibility, I feel it was overkill for this project.

 The application is simple and doesn’t require many different components, making Nuxt UI add unnecessary weight.
 In hindsight, I would have preferred something more modular, like shadcn, for better control over what gets included.

 That said, given the project's simplicity, I would also be comfortable building my own components, as this would provide full control over styling, performance, and bundle size without relying on a UI library.

--   Composition API:
+### Composition API
 Very easy, especially since I’m already used to it.
 It feels natural to work with.

--   TypeScript:
+### TypeScript
 No issues at all.
 I’m very familiar with it, so using it was seamless.

--   Netlify:
+### Netlify

 Working with Netlify was a bit tricky at first, but after overcoming some initial hurdles, I now feel confident using the platform.

 One of the main challenges I faced was with the publish directory—I initially left it unset, assuming Netlify would automatically resolve it to .output, Nuxt's default build folder.

 However, Netlify requires this to be explicitly set to dist for the deployment to work correctly.
 Once I made that adjustment, the JavaScript files loaded properly in production.

 ---